Director and Bilingual Programme Coordinator

-I am Joy Otto, the director of the Primary School Bilingual Program.
+I am Joy Otto, the director of the Winford Bilingual Primary School Program.
 I earned my undergraduate degrees in Primary School Education and Special Education (k-18).
-I have completed post graduate work in Montessori education, Orton-Gillingham Language Speech/Language Therapy, Montessori Teacher Training, Brain Gym Kinesiology and I am a certified PADI dive master.
+I have completed post graduate work in Montessori education, Orton-Gillingham Language Speech/Language Therapy, Montessori Teacher Training, Brain Gym Kinesiology and I am a certified PADI divemaster.
 I have over 22 years of classroom experience as a teacher, therapist and education specialist.
 I was working at the Smithsonian Institution as the lead docent educator for divergent learners and Primary schools when I realized that I loved the Dutch culture and environment.
 So I decided to move to the Netherlands to work and live.
 When I am not working or walking on the beach, you can find me cycling on my Dutch fiets (bike) or scuba diving anywhere where the water is clear and the sun is shining.

+My name is Milrose, and I am the English teacher for the Panda class.
 From a young age, I knew that I wanted to be a teacher.
 I have always wanted to teach minds, touch hearts and transform lives.
 I graduated with Bachelor in Elementary Education majoring in English at the University of St. La Salle, Philippines.
 Teaching and working with children is my passion.
-I have over 9 years working experience as a teacher working with primary aged school children and international students of differing age levels.
-I have taught Language, Reading, Mathematics and MAPE (Music, Arts and Physical Education).
+I have over 9 years of working experience as a teacher working with primary aged school children and international students of differing age levels.
+I have taught Language, Reading, Mathematics, and MAPE (Music, Arts and Physical Education).
 I also worked for two years as a co-curricular coordinator where I handled all the activities/lessons of the lower grades students.
 Currently, I am the English teacher in the Panda classroom.
-I really enjoy the environment and children of the WBPS community.
+I really enjoy the environment and children of the Winford Bilingual Primary School community.
 I love coming to work each day.

-My name is Willem van Hoof and I am Dutch teacher for the Panda classroom.
+My name is Willem and I am the Dutch teacher for the Panda classroom.
 I studied Art History in Amsterdam after finishing my teacher training in Breda.
 I lived and worked for several years in London and Brussels and gained valuable teaching experience while working at the Educational Department of the British Museum.
 After working for commercial companies for a couple of years, I started working as a substitute here in The Netherlands.
-This reignited my passion for teaching and I have found the right place for me at WBPS.
+This reignited my passion for teaching and I have found the right place for me at Winford Bilingual Primary School.

-Giraffe Teacher - English
+R.T. - English